 At Niskayuna High School, we believe that extracurricular clubs play an important role in the culture of our school.
 Our clubs supplement the academic program, provide meaningful community service opportunities, and allow students to pursue their passions.

-To raise awareness and funds for various organizations, including the World Wildlife Fund, Animal Protective Foundation and Homeward Bound, that are dedicated to helping animals in need.
+Purpose: To raise awareness and funds for various organizations, including the World Wildlife Fund, Animal Protective Foundation and Homeward Bound, that are dedicated to helping animals in need.
 Students will be exposed to opportunities for involvement in rewarding volunteer experiences.

 Breakfast Book Club

-Students will explore TV and studio production opportunities at Niskayuna High School.
+Purpose: To explore TV and studio production opportunities at Niskayuna High School.

-Chemistry Demonstration is meant to share chemistry fun with young students within the community to foster interest in science.
+Purpose: To share chemistry fun with young students within the community to foster interest in science.

-Chess Club provide students the opportunity to play chess in a positive and friendly environment where they can sharpen and improve their skills.
+Purpose: To provide students the opportunity to play chess in a positive and friendly environment where they can sharpen and improve their skills.

 Computer Science Club

 Purpose: To improve programing skills and knowledge of Computer Science. ‘